Child Custody and Parenting Time

 Our family lawyers know from experience that child custody matters (along with other aspects of a divorce) can be addressed in a way that minimizes the effect on children.
 Our attorneys help divorcing parents plan for their interaction with their children after the divorce.
 We consistently look for family-centric solutions to the issues facing the parents, such as post-divorce modifications to existing custody orders.
-While our family lawyers are aware of, and advocate for, clients’ immediate concerns, we also help you to not lose sight of long-term interests.
+While our family lawyers are aware of, and advocate for, clients’ immediate concerns, we also help you to keep sight of long-term interests.
 We understand that most people want to be a part of the significant events in a child’s life.
 We provide legal representation and guidance consistent with that desire.
-When the boomers divorce, they seem to take many steps to preserve their families.

 Because a divorce can be so emotionally challenging for children, we often recommend that clients consult with a child specialist.
 This specialist can meet with your children and be their advocate to help you understand how your actions and decisions are affecting your children, now or in the future.
 The child specialist will help both parents arrive at a custody schedule that meets the needs of the children and the parents.
 Parents often only see custody schedules that meet their own needs without considering how such schedules affect the children.